ArlanBiati/tap-to-pay-react-native-demo/README.md

 }
 ```

 In this function, we create the payment intent responsible for capturing the amount, currency type, payment methods (card, virtual card, etc.), and so on.
-As in the previous function, we can destructure the request and get the payment intent data or error if it occurs.
+Just like in the previous function, we can destructure the request and obtain the payment intent data or the error, if it occurs.

+\*\*\* The amount always equals its full value, without dots.
+Example: U$ 1.00 = 100; U$ 10.00 = 1000;

 <br>